-Latest: Lockdown impact on loan offers
+Latest: Continuing impact of lockdown on loan offers

 We’ve answered some of the more common questions below and there are also links to important information that you should read before applying.
 You’ll find more information on our application form but if you have any questions, just give us a call on 0808 808 2282.

 Registered private landlords, acting either as an individual or a business that owns privately rented properties, can apply.
 Funding is only available for businesses owned: